teracyhq/blog/source/_posts/2016-01-13-how-to-use-pixelate-javascript-library.markdown

 ###Step 2: Clone PJL on Github

-We are going to: https://github.com/teracyhq/pixelate then clone pixelate on the local respository.
+We 're going to: https://github.com/teracyhq/pixelate then clone pixelate into the local respository.

 ```
 $ git init repo_local